-The CNC's mission is to develop the political clout needed to gain control of the Federal government by inspiring cooperation and coordination among individuals and organizations concerned over America’s future.
-This clout will be used to restore honesty and integrity throughout America’s culture, including its governing institutions, in order to redirect the Nation’s course toward the constitution’s original intent.
+The overall CNC mission is to develop the political clout needed to gain control of the Federal government by promoting cooperation and coordination among individuals and organizations who are truly concerned over America’s departure from the principles and procedures set forth in its organic Constitution (Declaration of Independence, Constitution and Bill of Rights) and to use this clout to restore honesty and integrity throughout America’s culture, including its governing institutions, in order to redirect the Nation’s course toward the constitution’s original intent.

-The Mission of the National Leadership Team (NLT) is to provide voters a plan, writings and communications system to aid them in "Taking America Back" (TAB) to its lawful foundation, to cooperate with the leaders of other organizations in implementing the plan, and to host national level Political Action Coordinating Conferences (PACCs).
+The Mission of the National Leadership Team (NLT) is to provide a plan that will aid Americans in "Taking America Back" (TAB) to its lawful foundation, to interact with the leaders of other organizations in implementing the plan, and to host national level Political Action Coordinating Conferences (PACCs).
 See http://thecnc.org/PACCs.htm.

-The Mission of the National Implementation Team (NIT) is to execute the plan, policies, procedures, and programs established by the NLT in implementing the TAB plan.
+The Mission of the National Implementation Team (NIT) is to execute the policies, procedures, plans, and programs established by the NLT in implementing the TAB plan.

-The Mission of the Objective Pursuit Teams (OPTs) is to develop and coordinate the execution of plans designed to achieve their adopted/assigned objective that must be met in order to restore to the states and the people the prerogatives and freedoms guaranteed them under the Constitution.
+The Mission of the Objective Pursuit Teams (OPTs) is to develop and coordinate the execution of plans in pursuit of their adopted/assigned objective.

 The Mission of the State, County, and Local (TAB) teams is to implement the strategies and tactics they develop, adopt or are assigned in support of the TAB and OPT plans and to do "whatever it takes" to TAB.

 In addition to the specific functions described below, there are six general functions that need to be performed by every TAB team regardless of its level of operation.
-They are to be:
+These are to be:

 1. an educator to introduce people to the most important issues and objectives of our time and of the TAB plan;

 2. a catalyst to help create the teams needed to TAB;